 Let me also show you how you can use this type of framed organizer for necklaces.

 Any kind of clip that will allow you to attach it to the chicken wire will work.
-I like the s hooks the best because they’re the easiest to hang and remove necklaces.
+I like these necklace hooks the best because they’re the easiest to hang and remove necklaces.
 Otherwise I just used what I had on hand.

-Obviously you can’t hang as many necklaces as earrings but still it’s a pretty alternative to a jewelry cabinet or another type of organization.
+Obviously you can’t hang as many necklaces as earrings but still it’s a pretty alternative to a jewelry box or another type of organization.

 I love the finished look but I confess I normally hang more pairs of earrings on here.
 Still pretty now but a little more cluttered!